MrudulaArvikar/Satellite-image-denoising/README.md

 - **Training and Evaluation**: Train the model on noisy and clean image pairs and evaluate the quality using PSNR.
 - **Utilities for Image Patching**: Includes scripts to split large images into manageable patches for processing.

-## Project Source

-This project is based entirely on the work available at [Satellite Image Denoising GitHub Repository](#).
-Full credit goes to the repository's author for the code and methodology.

 ## Usage

 ### Prerequisites